-The consolidated financial statements have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC").
+The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements were approved and authorized by the Board of Directors of the Company on October 30, 2023.
+These consolidated financial statements were approved and authorized by the Board of Directors of the Company on October 25, 2024.